Certificate Authority

 Optionally, configure the proxy profile to the CA profile.

-Public key infrastructure (PKI) uses proxy profile configured at the system-level.
-The proxy profile being used in the CA profile must be configured at the
+PKI uses proxy profile configured at the system-level.
+You must configure the proxy profile being used in the CA profile at the

 Set the refresh interval, in hours, to specify the frequency in which to update the CRL.
 The default values are next-update time in CRL, or 1 week, if no next-update time is specified.